8gate art

 Transforming

 Holding on to what’s behind us can be an obstacle to moving forward or transforming, physically or emotionally.
-The original concept of 8gate is already behind us and we are looking ahead to what is in the process of emerging.
+The original concept of 8gate started to be behind us as soon as it was born.
+We continue to look ahead to what’s in the process of emerging.

 We welcome contact and collaboration with others who want to explore the idea of change and transformation.